 TREDN/TRSDN can be adjusted 3 ways: hex key, standard head screwdiver, or a 1/4 inch hex driver.

 Protected by U.S. Patent No. 6,259,008, this is the best rod on the market these days.
 Combining the best of several designs, this rod offers adjustment capabilities as well as several other advantages over rods of similar design.
 This rod requires a 3/8" deep x 1/4" wide slot.
-As the square stock bears against the bottom of the fingerboard, no filler strip is necessary as described with the TRST-style rod.
+As the square stock bears against the bottom of the fingerboard, no filler strip is necessary.
 Turn the nut one way and the rod turns one way, turn the nut the other way, the rod turns the other way!
 With this rod the nut is actually welded onto the adjusting rod which has been right-hand threaded on one end, and reverse threaded the other.
 The bottom, round rod is covered with heat-shrink tubing like our compression rod, to protect against rod buzz.
-This rod is essentially installed just like the TRST rod, but you need to rout a slot 1/4" wide x 3/8" deep.
+This rod requires a slot 1/4" wide x 3/8" deep.
 The bar-stock dimensions and the round-stock OD with the heat-shrink tubing is the same and makes for easy installation.
 This rod goes with all of pre-carved necks (see neck woods).

-Luthier Robert O’Brien: Truss rods and detailed instructions for installing LMI double action rods.
+Luthier Robert O’Brien: Truss rods and how to install LMI double action rods.

 *Allen wrenchesare not included with truss rod.

 Note: Overall length is the length of rod + nut.

 Truss rod, 12" x 3/8" (overall length 13")

 Truss rod, 13 1/4" x 3/8" (overall length 14 1/4")